yext/search-core/docs/answers-core.universalsearchresponse.verticalresults.md

 ## UniversalSearchResponse.verticalResults property

-An array of [VerticalResults](./answers-core.verticalresults.md) which represent the results for each vertical
+An array of [VerticalResults](./answers-core.verticalresults.md) which represent the results for each vertical.

 <b>Signature:</b>